 Men facing prostate cancer experience a wide range of emotions and fears about treatment, survival and cure.
 Robotic prostatectomy procedures, performed to remove the prostate gland and all surrounding cancer, provides very good results but can add to the fears that men have.
 Primarily, men want to know if they will be able to have and enjoy sex after prostate cancer treatment.

 Prior to the advent of laparoscopic and robotic techniques to remove the prostate gland, open, abdominal surgery was the standard.
-During these procedures, it was very difficult for the surgeon to see the tiny nerves responsible for erectile functioning and they were often severed unintentionally.
+During these procedures, it was very difficult for the surgeon to see the tiny nerves responsible for the erectile functioning and they were often severed unintentionally.
 As a result, men typically experienced changes in their ability to have sex after prostate removal.
 Today, robotic radical prostatectomy provides the surgeon with a magnified view of the prostate gland, along with increased precision and dexterity, greatly reducing the risk of damage to nerves vital to erectile functioning.

 Dr. Samadi maintains that prostate surgery recovery means a return to the patient’s normal quality of life.
 “I consider robotic surgery successful when the cancer is cured and the patient has full continence and potency.
 All three criteria must be met for me to consider the surgery a success.”
 Dr. Samadi employs a start-to-finish approach, including individualized evaluation of sexual function prior to radical prostatectomy and assessment of options to aid in the return of sexual function after prostate surgery.